HermeticaLabs/caelis-engine/README.md

 The computation logic is proprietary and server-side.
 The client is open source: [`client/AtacirClient.js`](client/AtacirClient.js)

-If this aligns with your infrastructure challenges or research direction, we are open to early technical collaborations.
+If this aligns with how you think infrastructure should behave, we should talk.

 **Early access:** `hermeticalabs.dev@proton.me`